Haley Kalil Flaunts Plenty Of Skin In Furry Crop-Top & Black Panties For Sultry Snap

-Haley Kalil looked sizzling hot in a furry shrug that knotted beneath her bust.
+Haley Kalil looked sizzling-hot in a furry shrug that knotted beneath her bust.
 The Sports Illustrated model showed off her scintillating curves and provocative looks in a photo that sparked a frenzy among her 344,000 followers.

 Haley took to Instagram on Monday in an outfit that had tongues wagging.
 The ginger-haired bikini maven even made a tongue-in-cheek request in her caption.
-She wanted to know if she could please return to the nineties era.
+She wanted to know if she could please return to the 1990s.
 She added a nerd face emoji to the comment.

 The 28-year-old had her fans reminiscing about a bygone era in a black front-tied crop top.
-Its furry fabric brushed against her sun-kissed skin.
-She also showed off a hint of sideboob since it appeared as if she went braless beneath the sweater.
+Its furry fabric brushed against her sun-kissed skin, and it appeared she went braless beneath the sweater.

+Haley drew attention to her insane waist and toned abs.
 The SI model teamed the skimpy top with a pair of functional black undies.
 The high-rise panties covered her navel while flaunting her curvy hips and trim thighs.

-Haley drew attention to her insane waist and toned abs.
-The shrug tied beneath her bust, leaving the skin bare beneath.

 The social media star pinned her trademark red tresses in an updo.
 She placed her hair in a loose high bun that made her look sophisticated.
-She also allowed her bangs to frame and soften her facial features.
+Her bangs framed and softened her facial features.

-Haley threw it back to the nineties with her choice of jewelry.
+Haley threw it back to the ’90s with her choice of jewelry.
 Gold hoop earrings and chunky chain necklaces added a retro vibe to the pic.

-The influencer posed by standing against a light-colored background and looking directly at the camera.
+The influencer posed by standing against a light background and looking directly at the camera.
 She emphasized her curvaceous shape by placing her hands on the top of her hips and waist.
 By putting her elbows to the side in a forthright pose, she highlighted her incredible hourglass frame.
 Haley narrowed her eyes and slightly parted her full lips for a sexy, sultry snap.

 Her fans streamed to view the image and give her some feedback.
 More than 5,800 have already liked the pic, while many others left heart or flame emoji in the comments section.